hsklein/Simprovise/readme.rst

 Compatibility
 =============

-Simprovise has been developed using Python 3.12.2.
+Simprovise has been developed using Python 3.12.2 (on Windows 11).
-It has been tested and runs on Linux (Ubuntu 22.04.4) running Python 3.9.19, 3.10.12, and 3.12.4.
+It has been tested successfully on Linux (Ubuntu 22.04.4) running Python 3.9.19, 3.10.12, and 3.12.4.

-Simprovise has **not** yet been tested under any other (non-CPython) distributions (such as PyPy).
+Simprovise has **not** yet been tested on any other (non-CPython) distributions.

 License